scm-manager/scm-jenkins-plugin/docs/en/configuration/index.md

 There are two quite different configurations for the SCM-Jenkins-plugin.

 ### Global configuration
 In the global configuration you can set the Jenkins instance url and configure the VCS triggers.
+Depending on your Jenkins configuration, you may have to set a username and a valid API token for this user, too.
+This is used for the CSRF protection in Jenkins.
+Additionally, for git a "notifyCommit access tokens" is needed.
+This can be created in the global security configuration in Jenkins.

-Also it is possible to disable the repository specific configuration.
+Finally it is possible to disable the repository specific configuration or to disable event triggers for specific repository types.

 ![Jenkins Global Configuration](assets/global-config.png)

 #### Repository Configuration
-With the repository configuration the build jobs of the repository can be controlled.
+With the repository configuration, build jobs for single repositories can be controlled.
 Just the Jenkins instance url and some kind of credentials are required.
-For authentication you can use an authentication token or an api token.
+For authentication, you may have to use an authentication token (for example for git the "notifyCommit access token") and/or a username with an api token.

 You can filter the build job triggers by branches, so only build jobs of selected branches will be triggered on a repository push.

 If the Jenkins build job is parametrized you may also send parameters with each request.